osrf/gazebo_tutorials/gzweb_development/tutorial.md

 ## Work Flow:

-1. Make changes to Javascript source code in `gzweb/gz3d/src`
+1. Make changes to Javascript source code at `gzweb/gz3d/src`.
+You may also edit files at `gzweb/gz3d/client/js/include`, but keep in mind most of these were taken from somewhere else.

 1. Code check and minify Javascript files and copy them to the right directory, running: